panoptic-labs/docs/docs/developers/V1.0/contract.SemiFungiblePositionManager.md

 ### _mintLiquidity

-Mint a chunk of liquidity (`liquidityChunk`) in the Uniswap v3 pool; return the amount moved.
+Mint a chunk of liquidity (`liquidityChunk`) in the Uniswap V3 pool; return the amount moved.

-*Note that "moved" means: mint in Uniswap and move tokens from msg.sender.*

 ```solidity